kannu2001/kannu2001/README.md

 - 👋 Hi, I’m @kannu2001
-- 👀 I’m interested in full stack
+- 👀 I’m interested in Python-Django
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me ... kunalprajapat530@gmail.com